Go to page top

 Professor Emma Gowen

-Senior Lecturer, The University of Manchester with interests in sensory motor differences in autistic people and research co-production.
+Professor of Cognitive Neuroscience, The University of Manchester with interests in sensory motor differences in autistic people and research co-production.

 • online learning